 When are our taught postgraduates available to work?

-Our postgraduate research students are not ruled by the same term dates as our Postgraduate Taught students and therefore are seeking opportunities all year round.
+Our postgraduate research students are not ruled by the same semester dates as our Postgraduate Taught students and therefore are seeking opportunities all year round.

 York postgraduate students are allowed to work up to 20 hours per week if they are a full-time student.
 Part-time postgraduate students may be able to work longer hours.
-Please be aware that international postgraduate students will also have requirements to meet against their tier 4 visa.
+Please be aware that international students are usually allowed to undertake part-time work alongside their studies but will have to abide by the requirements of their Tier 4 (student) visa.

 If you would like to advertise your opportunities to our postgraduate taught students, please see the information about advertising your vacancies on Handshake.